 .
 My mobile is my preferred phone number and you should enter it into your contacts now.
 I already have yours!

-You will find an excellent resource provided by NSW health called "Map My Health Career"
+You will find an excellent resource provided by NSW health called Map My Health Career

 - I can give you more detailed information about the Westmead environment

 - I can keep you aware of developing trends

-- there's often a bit of a lag with the centralised websites

-- I have a little more understanding of the some of early steps before getting onto the training program
+- I have a little more understanding of some of the early steps before getting onto the training program

-Another useful resource is the HETI document - "The Doctors GPS - A Career Guide for JMOs"
+Another useful resource is the HETI document - The Doctors GPS - A Career Guide for JMOs